 As we turned our car onto our friends’ street, we were greeted by the sight of the family in their front yard, their neighbors having joined them at a safe distance, neighborhood kids already lighting off a sizeable cache of fireworks.
 We learned that earlier in the day, several families in the apartments on the block had combined their fireworks to create a neighborhood supply; we gladly added what we had to offer.
 The children eagerly evaluated each new item and began spreading them out for everyone to see.

 Independence.
 Dependence.
 Interdependence.
 On July 4, 2020, I’m grateful for each of these self-evident American principles.
-And I’ll dare to hope that when we gather to celebrate on July 4, 2021, we’ll hold these virtues in greater balance, extend them to all in our community, and practice them with much greater democratic goodwill.
+And I’ll dare to hope that when we gather to celebrate on July 4, 2021 – and every July 4 thereafter – we’ll hold these virtues in greater balance, extend them to all in our community, and practice them with much greater democratic goodwill.

 – Steve Smith, Civic Nebraska